 When we write and speak about the Kellogg School of Management, we communicate more than the meaning of the words we use.
 We communicate about a brand that symbolizes our proud heritage of more than 100 years, the achievements of our more than 50,000 alumni worldwide and our reputation for leadership and innovation in management education.

-Communicating about Kellogg correctly and consistently involves following some simple guidelines that are specific to how we speak on behalf of the school.
+Of course we’re expected to use proper grammar, correct spelling and language appropriate to our school’s reputation and standing.
+Communicating Kellogg correctly and consistently also involves following some simple guidelines that are specific to how we write and speak for and about the school.

 Please become familiar with these guidelines and apply them in all your internal and external communications.

 For guidance on issues not covered here, Kellogg communications follow the Associated Press Stylebook (AP style) for capitalization, abbreviations, spelling, numerals, usage, punctuation and other elements of written style.

 Our name is Kellogg School of Management.
 The word “graduate” has not been a part of the school name since 2001.

 The name J.L.
 Kellogg School of Management (with the initials “J.L.”), is used only on diplomas and on Kellogg stationery.